Trincomalee: The Dutch Fort

 The entrance to the roadway leading to Koneswaram is actually the entrance to what used to be Fort Fredrick.
 The fort was built in 1623 by the Portuguese and captured in 1639 by the Dutch.
 It then went through a phase of dismantling and reconstruction and was attacked and captured by the British in 1782, during the Fourth Anglo-Dutch War.
 The French then took it from the British, and handed it back to the Dutch for a large sum of money.
 In 1795, when the French had occupied the Dutch Republic during the War of the First Coalition, it was again taken over by the British, who named it Fort Frederick.

 Harbour

 Trincomalee's strategic importance has shaped its recent history.
 The great European powers vied for mastery of the harbour.
 The Portuguese, the Dutch, the French, and the British, each held it in turn, and there have been many sea battles nearby.

 The harbour, the fifth largest natural harbour in the world, is overlooked by terraced highlands, its entrance is guarded by two headlands, and there is a carriage road along its northern and eastern edges.

-Trincomalee's location, in a less well developed and sparsely populated area, has in the past hampered its own development.
-Nevertheless, plans are under way to develop Trincomalee as a commercial seaport.